VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Implementation

+The following stage of the implementation details how the kernel integrates the redshift-dependent DRW parameters into the \texttt{VAR-PZ} framework to generate the variability prior.
 The kernel involves two main stages.
 An initialization computes the value of $M_\mathrm{i}$ for the AGN component as well as $R_{\mathrm{AGN}}$ to account for the host fractions in the photometric band of the light curve being modeled, as a function of redshift in a grid between $z$=0 and $z$=5 with a bin size of 0.01.
 These values are obtained by modeling the observed SED adopting each redshift of the grid.
 We nominally interpolate between redshifts for flexibility, but in practice we minimize the use of interpolation by matching the redshift grids of the \texttt{VAR-PZ} and SED PDFs.
 In the next stage, the kernel computes the expected SF{$_\infty$} and $\tau$ values based on the estimated $M_\mathrm{i}$ values for each band in the light curve, using Eq.~\eqref{equation}.
-The value of $\tau$ is then modified to account for cosmological time dilation while the SF{$_\infty$} is scaled by the AGN flux fraction ($R_{\mathrm{AGN}}$) to account for the contribution of the host galaxy, which is assumed to be non-variable.
+The value of $\tau$ is then modified to account for cosmological time dilation while the SF{$_\infty$} is scaled by the AGN flux fraction ($R_{\mathrm{AGN}}$) to account for the contribution of the host galaxy.
 This renormalization approach helps to account for the damped variability observed in intermediate-type AGN where host galaxy contamination significantly affects the measured variability amplitude.
-While this work does not explicitly model the physical parameters of the host galaxy and their connection the AGN properties, future refinements could incorporate additional host galaxy properties, such as the $M_{\mathrm{BH}} - M_{*}$ relation, which influences the $L_\mathrm{bol}/L_{\mathrm{Edd}}$, that could potentially provide stronger constraints on the \texttt{VAR-PZ} PDF.
+While this work does not explicitly model the physical parameters of the host galaxy and their connection the AGN properties, future refinements could incorporate additional host galaxy properties, such as the $M_{\mathrm{BH}} - M_{*}$ relation, which influences the $L_\mathrm{bol}/L_{\mathrm{Edd}}$, which could potentially provide stronger constraints on the \texttt{VAR-PZ} PDF.

 We then compute the likelihood distribution as described earlier, independently for each band and combine them to produce the \texttt{VAR-PZ} priors.
 To account for additional uncorrelated white-noise components in the light curves, we included a \texttt{JitterTerm} kernel in our model.
 This term reduces the effect of photometric noise on the AGN variability parameters fit.
 We describe the workflow in detail in Appendix \ref{fig:routine_flowchart}.
+We have made our implementation of the method publicly available here\footnote{ \url{https://github.com/SarathSS98/VAR-PZ/tree/main} \\ } along with the required documentation.